sideeffffect/flexgen/README.md

 =======
 [![Build Status](https://travis-ci.org/sideeffffect/flexgen.svg)](https://travis-ci.org/sideeffffect/flexgen)

-flexgen generates sophisticated FlexGet configuration for a given list of TV shows.
+flexgen generates sophisticated [FlexGet](http://flexget.com/) configuration for a given list of TV shows.

 Installation
 -------------

 Install Python 3 and Deluge torrent client.
-Optionaly you can also use [RapidPush](https://rapidpush.net/) to get updates to your phone.
+Optionaly you can also have emails sent as notifications about new downloads.

 Put `flexgen` in your `PATH`.
 Notice, that `pip` by default installs to `/usr/local/bin` which might not be in `PATH` in the invironment where `cron` runs.
 One way to solve this is to create a symlink: